François Séverin Marceau: Vendée

 On his release, Marceau hurried to take part in the defence of Saumur against the Vendéean Royalists, distinguishing himself at the Battle of Saumur on 10 June 1793 by rescuing the representative Pierre Bourbotte from the hands of the insurgents.
 The National Convention voted him the thanks of the country and he received rapid promotion.
 His conduct at the Battle of Chantonnay on 5 September 1793 won him the provisional rank of general of brigade.
-On 17 October, he bore a great part in the victory at the Battle of Cholet, and on began his friendship with Jean Baptiste Kléber while on the field of battle.
+On 17 October, he bore a great part in the victory at the Battle of Cholet, and began his friendship with Jean Baptiste Kléber while on the field of battle.

 Kléber was made a general of division, and Marceau confirmed as general of brigade.
 Marceau in turn became a général de division on 10 November; then succeeded to the commander-in-chief ad interim.
 With Kléber, he crushed the Vendean rebels at the Battle of Le Mans on 12–13 December and at the Battle of Savenay on 23 December 1793.

 In the wake of Le Mans, Marceau had rescued and protected a young Royalist lady, Angélique des Mesliers, with whom it has been supposed Marceau fell in love – however, even his help could not save her from the guillotine.

 He and Kléber themselves were saved from arrest and execution only by the intervention of Bourbotte.
 Around this time Marceau became engaged to Agathe Leprêtre de Châteaugiron, but the marriage was prevented by his constant military employment, his broken health and the opposition of both Auguste-Félicité Le Prestre de Châteaugiron and Marceau's devoted half-sister Emira, wife of the Republican politician Antoine Joseph Sergent.